 If you build positive student-teacher relationships, your students will be more likely to pay attention to you, and there will be fewer disruptions.

-As a teacher, the best way to gain the respect of your students and have a better behaved and controlled classroom is by putting forth an effort to get to know your students.
+As a teacher, the best way to respect your students and have a better behaved and controlled classroom is by putting forth an effort to get to know your students.
 Improving student-teacher relationships and building a positive classroom environment will optimize learning.

-To build upon and improve your student-teacher relationships, it will take effort.
+Building and improving your student-teacher relationships will take effort.
 Below are a few relatively simple ways to get to know your students better:10 ways to improve student-teacher relationships to optimize learning. #teaching #education Click To Tweet

 1. ‘Getting to Know You’ Worksheets: